What Is an Acceptable Level of Safety (ALoS)

 While some aviation service providers have distinct risk matrices for each division, the general rule of thumb is to use the same risk matrix across the entire company.
 While this is not required, it is certainly a best practice as it increases consistency and reduces ambiguity and confusion among the managers who have to review reports based on risk assessments.

 Risk matrix criteria are simply the tangible “markers” of a particular level of severity/probability.
 For example, you might define specific criteria for a level of severity based on:

 - Injury/loss of life;

 The more criteria listed for each level of severity the better.
 Next, you might define specific criteria for a level of probability based on:

-- Rate per number of flight operations expected in the future (such as on occurrence in 100k operations, however you define operations) given existing conditions and controls.
+- Rate per number of flight operations expected in the future (such as on occurrence in 100k operations, however, you define operations) given existing conditions and controls.

-Establishing Acceptable Level of Safety
+Establishing an Acceptable Level of Safety

 - Current ALoS cannot be justified with safety data;

 - SMS implementation matures and becomes more sophisticated;